konczyk/queues/README.md

 `java.util.NoSuchElementException`

-## Examples
+## Sample client

 Build a jar file:

     $ ./gradlew assemble

+Client options:

+    $ java -cp build/libs/queues.jar Subset -h

-Print 4 strings from the input sequence, uniformly at random, using a simple Subset client:
+Print a subset of 4 strings from the input sequence, uniformly at random:

-    $ echo "A B C D E F G H I" | java -cp build/libs/queues.jar Subset 4
+    $ echo "A B C D E F G H I" | java -cp build/libs/queues.jar Subset -k 4 -

     D
     C
     G
     F

+Print a subset of 4 strings from the input sequence, uniformly at random, using reservoir sampling to limit the maximum size of the queue to k:

+    $ echo "A B C D E F G H I" | java -cp build/libs/queues.jar Subset -k 4 -s -

+    D
+    C
+    G
+    F

-Print 4 strings from the generated input of 100000 strings, uniformly at random, using a simple Subset client:
+Print a subset of 4 strings from the generated input of 100000 strings, uniformly at random:

-    $ ./gen_strings.py 100000 | java -cp build/libs/queues.jar Subset 4
+    $ java -cp build/libs/queues.jar Subset -k 4 -n 100000

-    CB
-    BCA
+    BCC
     A
-    BC
+    BHE
+    FFG

-Print 4 strings from the generated input of 100000 strings (up to 5 chars long), uniformly at random, using a SubsetSampled client which implements a reservoir sampling to limit the size of a queue:
+Print a subset of 4 strings from the generated input of 100000 strings (up to 5 chars long each), uniformly at random, using reservoir sampling to limit the maximum size of the queue to k:

-    $ ./gen_strings.py 100000 --maxlen 5 | java -cp build/libs/queues.jar SubsetSampled 4
+    $ java -cp build/libs/queues.jar Subset -k 4 -n 100000 -m 5 -s

-    EAD
-    BECDA
-    DCAE
-    BAC
+    BBAAD
+    I
+    FFEE
+    IH